kirangn514-sketch/dev-Temp/Javascript.md

 };

 // ============================================
-// DESTRUCTURING - Interview Explanation
+// DESTRUCTURING - test Explanation
 // ============================================

 /*
-INTERVIEWER: "Explain destructuring"
+testER: "Explain destructuring"

 ANSWER: "Destructuring is a syntax that allows you to unpack values from arrays or objects into separate variables.